OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Insight

 \textbf{Requirements on $\mathcal{R}$.} The user-specified radius function~$\mathcal{R}$ must satisfy certain requirements.
 The key condition is that~$\|\nabla \mathcal{R}(p)\| \leq 1$, as required by Theorem~\ref{thm:Displacement}, where only values satisfying this constraint yield a valid angle~$\alpha = \arcsin(\|\nabla \mathcal{R}(p)\|)$.
 This condition is also consistent with reconstruction from the medial axis transform (MAT).
 If~$\|\nabla \mathcal{R}(p)\| > 1$, then in the neighborhood of~$p$, there exists another point~$q$ such that the medial ball of~$p$ contains that of~$q$, or vice versa—contradicting the MAT property of maximal, non-nested balls.

 When the input is a triangle mesh, the radius function~$\mathcal{R}$ is typically defined at the vertices.
 We assume that~$\mathcal{R}$ is a linear scalar field within each triangle.
 In practice, users may provide values at only a sparse subset of vertices.
 The remaining values can then be smoothly interpolated by solving the biharmonic equation \( \Delta^2 \mathcal{R} = 0 \) over the mesh surface.
+Figure~\ref{fig:pyramid_geodesic} shows the interpolated distance fields on the mesh and the corresponding offset surfaces.